Usage:

 developed by Anthropic.

-Running ChimeraX from Claude was first implemented by Alexis Rohou
+Running ChimeraX from an AI assistant was first implemented by Alexis Rohou

 at Genentech and subsequently incorporated